 • Database configuration change - The database needs to be configured in simple mode.
 You no longer need to run transaction log backups.
 If the database has previously been set to the full recovery model, you must update it to the simple model before upgrading to version 6.5.2.
-For more information, see the Additional Notes section of the release notes.
+For more information, see the Aurora Browse Installation & Configuration Guide.